aaronnewmanj/Shopping-Program/ShoppingProgram/README.md

 **3. Configure Database and eBay Token**

-Create a .env file in the project folder (copy example below) and fill in your own database credentials:
+Create a .env file in the project folder (copy example below) and fill in your own password:

 DB_HOST=127.0.0.1